Mellbourn/zabb/README.md

 [...]
 ```

-Non-contiguous, i.e. space separated, abbreviations are not looked for.
-So, in some fairly rare circumstances the shortest abbreviations may not be found.
+Non-contiguous, i.e. space-separated, abbreviations are not looked for.
+So, in some fairly rare circumstances, the shortest abbreviations may not be found.

 Currently zabb mainly supports the [zoxide][zoxide] implementation of `z`.
 It works ok with [z.lua][z.lua], [fasd][fasd] and [z][rupa_z], but may not find the shortest abbreviations for those.
-It may work for other implementations, if they support the `z -e` command.
+It may work for other implementations if they support the `z -e` command.
 I welcome PRs to expand `zabb` to other implementations.

 ## Installation